How Does Climate Change Affect the Ocean?

-But if the ocean gets too warm, then the plants and animals that live in it must adapt—or die.
+But if the ocean gets too warm, then the plants and animals that live there can get sick or even die.

-Coral is another ocean creature in trouble.
-Coral is a very fragile animal that builds a shell around itself.
-It lives in harmony with a certain kind of colorful algae.
-The algae make food using sunlight, a process called photosynthesis.
-They share the food with the coral, and, in turn, the coral gives the algae a safe and sunny place to live.
 The two of them get along fine, living in clean, clear, shallow waters where the Sun shines through brightly.
-Fish love coral too, because there are lots of nooks and crannies for them to hide in.
+Fish and other sea creatures love coral too, because there are lots of nooks and crannies for them to hide in.

 But the algae cannot carry out photosynthesis in water that is too warm.
 The algae either die, or the coral spits it out.
-Scientists are not sure exactly what happens, but it's bad for the algae, the coral, and the fish.
-The corals lose their colorful food sources and become weak.
-This sad event is called coral bleaching, and it is happening on a grand scale in many places around the world.
+It's bad for the algae, the coral and the fish, because the coral lose their food sources and become weak and can die.
+This event is called coral bleaching, and it is a very serious problem in many ocean ecosystems around the world.

 How does the ocean soak up CO2?

 Fish and other animals in the ocean breathe oxygen and give off carbon dioxide (CO2), just like land animals.
-Ocean plants take in the carbon dioxide and give off oxygen, just like land plants.
-The ocean is great at sucking up CO2 from the air.
-It absorbs about one-quarter of the CO2 that we humans create when we burn fossil fuels (oil, coal, and natural gas.)
-If not for the ocean, we'd be in even worse trouble with too much CO2.
+Ocean plants take in the carbon dioxide and produce oxygen, just like land plants.
+The ocean is great at absorbing CO2 from the air.

 How does the ocean affect the climate?